liatant/document-classification-genai/api_docs.md

 ## 📄 `GET /documents/{id}`

 **Returns full metadata and classification result for a previously uploaded document.
-The response includes semantic descriptions of fields and Structured to be easily consumable by AI agents, in the format: Key, value, description.**
+The response includes semantic descriptions of fields and Structured to be easily consumable by AI agents, in the format: Key, value, description.
+For better UX, use the document name (without .pdf) to get its metadata.**

 ### 🔸 Request